HelpGiveThanks/HGTconfiguration/README.md

      You can also change the GitHub link name to Docs or something else, if you decided to use Google Docs instead of GitHub to colaborate with others on file creation, improvements, etc.

-#####M. Restrict access to just people you want on the forum while you build up a trusted user base.
+#####O. Restrict access to just people you want on the forum while you build up a trusted user base.

 1. Click on your browser's Vanilla dashboard plugin tab.
 1. Scroll to the top and click on the 'Registration' option under the left hand menu's Users section.